|Period||GDP Growth Rate||Non Oil GDP||Oil GDP|

-The Non-oil sector: In real terms, the non-oil sector grew by 1.55% in the first quarter of 2020, which was 0.93% points lower than the rate recorded in the same quarter of 2019 and 0.72% point lower than the rate recorded in the fourth quarter of 2019.
+The Non-oil sector: In real terms, the non-oil sector dipped by -6.05% in the second qaurter of 2020, which was -7.70% points lower than the rate recorded in the same quarter of 2019 and -7.60% points lower than the rate recorded in the first quarter of 2020.

-In the first quarter of 2020, GDP Growth in the non-oil sector was driven mainly by Information and Communication (Telecommunications), Agriculture (Crop Production), Manufacturing (Food, Beverage and Tobacco), Financial and Insurance Services (Financial Institutions), Agriculture (Crop Production), Mining and Quarrying (Crude Petroleum & Natural Gas), and Construction.
+In the first quarter of 2020, GDP Growth in the non-oil sector was driven mainly by Information and Communication (Telecommunications), Agriculture (Crop Production), Manufacturing (Food, Beverage and Tobacco), Financial and Insurance Services (Financial Institutions), Construction and Trade.

 The Non-Oil sector contributed 91.27% to the nation’s GDP in the third quarter of 2020, up from that recorded in the second quarter of 2019 (90.23%) and in the second quarter of 2020 (91.07%).

 Nairametrics Exclusive Research!